 Do I need an NOC and what is all this panic about?

-Recently there has been a lot of hoohar about NOCs in Pakistan.
-There was a huge scare for foreign travellers and tour companies when the government decided to try to implement the need for an NOC to travel in Gilgit.
+In the past there was a huge scare for foreign travellers and tour companies when the government decided to try to implement the need for an NOC to travel in Gilgit Baltistan.
 There was a huge uproar and this was never instigated.
-There is no requirement for an NOC to Gilgit (Hunza Skardu)on a standard toruist visa... business or student visas requrie an NOC.
-Areas closer to Afghanistan, Iran and India borders do require an NOC, Such as Balochistan, Quetta, Azad Kashmir, Chitral and this is sometimes removed and reinstated depending on the changing security situations.
-It's very difficult to know the current situation in Pakistan with regards to NOC... even local officials dont always know and it can vary as much as from one check post to another.
-Basically if you know in advance you would like to explore some of the more border line areas then it would be easier to apply for an NOC in advance.
-Otherwise I'd recommend enjoying all the rest of the glorious country!
-Areas of Hunza and Skardu do not require an NOC on tourist visa.
+There is currently no requirement for an NOC to visit Gilgit (Hunza Skardu)on a standard tourist visa.
+Areas closer to Afghanistan, Iran and India borders do require an NOC, Such as Balochistan, Quetta, Azad Kashmir, Wakhan Corridor.